oras-project/setup-oras/README.md

   - run: oras version
 ```

 You can also download `oras` CLI from any preferred trusted source, by specifying link of the source via `url` and the SHA256 checksum via `checksum`.
-This can be used to download a `beta` or `rc` version, or download from a proxy.
+This can be used to download a pre-release version or download from a proxy other than `github.com`.

 For example, install `oras` version `v1.2.0-beta.1`.